omarcossio/EmployeeSummaryTemplate/README.md

 ## Usage
 The intended user for this application is someone who needs to generate a webpage that displays their team's basic information so that they can have quick access to emails and GitHub profiles.
 You can see the full demo [here](https://drive.google.com/file/d/17tSvS8Qeu5RJlYOCNNu16PnxBKvwzvnW/view).
+You can also find a sample output file [here](output/teamSample.html).

 ## Tests